irinatu17/Art-of-Tea/TESTING.md

  - **Verdict**: The bug was fixed, all the functionality works as expected.
 Test passed.

 ## Automated Testing
 Automated testing is implemented to support manual testing during the development process.
+The intent was not to achieve 100% coverage with automated testing, but more to support and complement the manual testing, paying more attention to the more fragile code pieces and testing them.
 Unit tests can be found in the `tests_models.py`, `tests_views.py`, `tests_forms.py` files of applicable applications within the repository.
 *Note:* The tests should be added in local database, as The Heroku hobby-tier does not give permissions to allow creation of databases that are required for python automated testing.
 To run the test and check the output, the database (Postgres) code configuration in `settings.py` should be temporarily removed or commented out.
 - **Command used to run the tests**:
 `python3 manage.py test`
 - To run the tests within a specific app only:
 `python manage.py test <app name here>`
+[Coverage](https://coverage.readthedocs.io/en/coverage-5.1/) was used to get the feedback during the testing and see the percentage of the unit tests implemented.
+- to generate a coverage report run the following command: `coverage report`
+- to generate the HTML file run the following command:  `coverage html` and open index.html file in the newly created directory, run the file in the browser to see the output.
 ### Travis
 [Travis](https://travis-ci.org/) was also used throughout the unit testing of this project to provide continuous integration with the deployed site when pushing code to GitHub.
 It is configured via the `.travis.yml` file.
 All information about how to set it up can be found in [Travis Documentation](https://docs.travis-ci.com/).
 ## Validators
 ### HTML
 All the HTML files were tested through [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).
 Since it does not recognize Jinja2 templating language, it showed a number of errors.
 Apart from that, no other errors were found across the html pages.
 ### CSS
-CSS files were tested through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+All the CSS files were tested through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 Since it does not recognize CSS variables (I use :root{} for colours and fonts variables), there were several Parse Errors found.
 As well as that, there are a few error warnings for some -webkit, -moz pseudo element selectors.
 Both errors can be safely ignored as they are not errors in fact.
 The rest of the CSS files was completely valid.
 ### JavaScript
-JS file was tested through [Esprima](https://esprima.org/demo/validate.html) and [JSHint](https://jshint.com/) validators, code was syntactically valid. "$" was not defined by JSHint (it is necessary for jQuery Materialize initializing).
+All the JS files were tested through [Esprima](https://esprima.org/demo/validate.html) and [JSHint](https://jshint.com/) validators, code was syntactically valid. "$" was not defined by JSHint.
 ### Python
-All python files were tested through [PEP8 Online](http://pep8online.com/) validator and further changes were made to make the code PEP8 compliant.
+All the Python files were tested through [PEP8 Online](http://pep8online.com/) validator and further changes were made to make the code PEP8 compliant.

 ## Compatibility and Responsiveness
 This website had been being tested during the development across **multiple browsers** (Chrome, Safary, Opera, FireFox, Internet Explorer) and on **multiple devices**: mobile (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad, iPadPro) and laptops (with HiDPI and MDPI and touch screens).